LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/cutadapt_extension.rst

 **Cutadapt** has a lot more parameters for searching.
 Here are some of them that you might use to optimise returning as many reads as possible while still removing any errors.

+.. admonition:: Data and software

 	This extension follows on from the tutorial on :ref:`demultiplexing <demultiplexing>` using the same data and software.

 Error tolerance
 ===============